Skip to main content

 What, Why, and How to setup SPF, DKIM, and DMARC records for your domain to increase your chances of landing in the main inbox

-Written by Naitik Chavda
+Written by Yashal Vagadia

-Updated over a week ago
+Updated over a year ago

 Hi there, Saleshandy users! ๐Ÿ‘‹